Cuban link chain: History

 The Cuban link chain origins are not entirely clear but rose in popularity in the 1970s and 1980s.
 The style is believed to have originated in the Cuban area of Miami, Florida, where it became recognized among the city's Latin and hip-hop communities.
 It had a steep rise in interest in 2012 and since then continued to grow in popularity.
 Over time, it gained widespread recognition as rappers, athletes, and other celebrities adopted it as a status symbol.

 Design and characteristics

-Cuban link chains are distinguished by their thick, interconnected links oval links.
+Cuban link chains are distinguished by their thick, interconnected oval links.
 The Cuban link chain is often worn without a pendant, although one can be strung on in usually less heavy variants.
 Oftentimes, it is fastened with a lobster clasp.
 They are available in various thicknesses, ranging from subtle, lightweight designs to oversized, heavy chains.
 They also have various colors such as yellow gold and rose gold.
 The most common variations include: